eleanorlatus/wordle-react/README.md

 For optimisations, I want to focus on making the game mobile-friendly and allowing users to type directly into the boxes.

-I also want to add a dark mode colour scheme and a toggle button.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)